Answered By: Liz Svoboda Last Updated: May 25, 2018 Views: 733

 - diaries and letters

-- academic articles reporting NEW data and findings
+- academic articles reporting NEW data and findings, that is, reporting original research

 - works of literature (poems, novels, plays, etc.)